CMB-S4/fabric_investigation/slicegen/README.md

 The CMB-S4 phase one use case is to "inflate" a system, demonstrate data flows and processing, then tear the system down.
 Modifying a running  system using fabric_objects is not in the use case.
-When the demonstraton is done, the only action supported is to tear the slice down.
+When the demonstraton is done, tear the sytem  down.

 In FABRIC, a unit of provisioning is a *slice*.
 For CMB-S4 a slice is a collection of nodes and networks.
 A FABRIC site contains nodes and networks.
 Routes between site networks allow data to be sent between nodes on differnet sites.

 fabric_objects allow CMB-S4 to create and use a topology of nodes and networks supporting the project's "prompt" use case.
-THree objects are used to instaniate FABRIC resources: 1)A CfNode objects describe nodes.
+Four kinds of objects are used to instaniate FABRIC resources: 1)A CfSlice object collects all other object, commands them, and represents the notion of slice within FABRIC 2) A CfNode objects describe nodes.
+3)CfNetwork objects descibe networks.
+4) CfNic objects describe how nodes connect to networks.
+Additionally, a CfCmds objects send commands to nodes.
-2) CfNetwork objects descibe networks.
-3) CfNic objects describe how nodes connect to networks.
-Additionally, CfCmds objects send commands to nodes.
+(however use planner.py to send large number of commands to nodes)

-(however use planner.py to send lareg number of commands to nodes)
+A file of python object declarations is the configuration file, for an example see the quickstart section, below). onfiguration file specifies a slice, and any number of network, node and nic objects.

-A file of python object declarations is the configuration file.
-In the configuration file the user specifies a slice, and any number of network, node and nic objects.
-The configuration file processing program , *planner.py* will import the configuraaion file and cause the objects to be instantated.
+The configuration file processing program , *planner.py* will import the configuration file and cause the objects to be instantated.

 "Plan level" prints out, in human readable form, a good deal of information about what would be instantiated.
 This output helps an